Classic Boat Festival:

 In the event of an emergency (such as a heart attack, stroke, cuts, burns etc.) notify Victoria Classic Boat Festival personnel immediately.
-Volunteers, staff, and committee members wear yellow t-shirts with “Victoria Classic Boat Festival” on the front.
+Volunteers, staff, and committee members wear t-shirts with “Victoria Classic Boat Festival” on the front.
 Personnel are equipped with radio and cell phones for quick access to fire, police, and ambulance.

 Victoria Classic Boat Festival personnel are onsite from 7:00 AM – 11:00 PM daily.
 In the event of an emergency outside these hours, telephone emergency services at 9-1-1.

 Ensure your crew and guests also know its location and how to identify the Victoria Classic Boat Festival personnel.
 Boat owners must be conscious of their own safety, as well as that of their families and their guests.

 Although education is helping reduce the number of fires and explosions onboard vessels, the danger remains ever-present.
 This is especially true at the Festival, with so many wooden boats congregated in a small area.
 Under these circumstances, the boat owner is required to be both Skipper and Fire Chief.

 - Use a blower to allow fumes to be sucked from the lowest part of the bilge.
 The Golden Rule is to run the blower for five minutes before starting engines at any time.

 - If you have a sniffer, make sure it is working.
 Use the nose test.

 - In addition to the crew, inform weekend guests of the locations of all fire extinguishers.

 - Cover and protect outboard fuel and propane tanks from the party atmosphere.
 (Watch for smokers!)